ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

   a = parse_unitvalue(5, "µM")
   a = UnitValue(5, Units("µM"))

-All the declaration above are equivalent, setting the variable a as 5 micromolar.
+All the declarations above are equivalent, setting the variable a as 5 micromolar.
 Now, examples for the *UnitArray* class:

 .. code:: python